My husband has a not-so-secret secret love affair with this waffle recipe.

 Butter is what makes the waffle crispy and fluffy.
 If you skimp on the butter, your waffle will taste “okay,” but it won’t be great.
 It also won’t be nearly as good leftover, even if you do toast it.

 I use only butter (no substitutes) when I make this recipe as-is.
+Because butter is so amazingly good and good for you.
 More often though, I double the recipe (an easy way to work smarter, not harder) and will use half butter half coconut oil.

 I don’t think that’s the proper way to make a waffle, but they come out crazy good so I’m just going to keep doing what I’ve been doing.